vikrantpatel-coder/flatiron-fe-phase-1-project/README.md

 - Roadmap:
   > I would like to implement food selection complementing with drink.
-  > Recommendation appetizers
+  > Recommendation appetizers,
-  > Embed Videos
+  > Embed Videos,
-  > Popularity of the drink among the age groups
+  > Popularity of the drink among the age groups.